-ITS1 ..
-ITS4 are the respective intermediate terminal sequences, arising during continued parsing resp. generating the comprehensive terminal sequence CTS with two alternative forms.
+ITS1..
+ITS4 are the respective intermediate terminal sequences, arising during continued parsing resp. generating the comprehensive terminal sequence CTS with two alternative rules, combined in one grammar-body-alternative.

-7.14.6.3 The control construct ('->')/2
+7.14.6.3 The nonterminal ('->')//2 together with ('; ')//2 (choice)

-The syntax and semantics of the control construct ('->')/2 in grammar rules, and its preparation for execution, shall be implementation specific.
-In the body of a grammar rule ('->')2 is principal functor of a grammar-body-choice.
-See section 10.
+In the body of a grammar rule ('->')/2 is principal functor of a grammar-body-choice.
+See definition 3.8.

-7.14.6.4 The control construct ('!')/2
+7.14.6.4 The nonterminal ('!')//0

-If occuring on the place of a nonterminal in the body of a grammar rule, the syntax and semantics of the control construct ('!')/2 in grammar rules is identical with the specification of section 7.8.4 in the ISO/IEC 13211-1 Prolog standard.
-I.e. term expansion resp. preparation for execution doesn't change syntax and semantics of ('!')/2.
-During execution of a grammar rule ('!')/2 commits parsing resp. generation to that grammar rule; no other grammar rule with same non-terminal indicator can be applied during execution of the respective comprehensive terminal sequence.
+During execution of a grammar rule ('!')//2 commits parsing resp. generation to that grammar rule; no other grammar rule with same non-terminal indicator can be applied during execution of the respective comprehensive terminal sequence.

-If occuring in the right-hand-context of the head of a grammar rule, ('!')/2 is prefixed to the remaining terminal sequence of that nonterminal, where it may commit further parsing or generating.
+If occuring in the right-hand-context of the head of a grammar rule, ('!')//2 is prefixed to the remaining terminal sequence of that nonterminal, where it may commit further parsing or generating.
 The actual nonterminal is not influenced.
-See section 10.

-7.14.7 The control construct call/1
+7.14.7 The control construct call//1